penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/calculated.md

-**The Crucial Role of Percentile Analysis in Network Quality** When assessing network latency, specifically using metrics like ICMP Ping response time, relying solely on the average (mean) can be profoundly misleading a pitfall analogous to analyzing website performance without considering real world user experience.
+**The Crucial Role of Percentile Analysis in Network Quality** When assessing network latency, specifically using metrics like ICMP Ping response time, relying solely on the average (mean) can be profoundly misleading a pitfall analogous to analysing website performance without considering real world user experience.

 **Suppose :**